Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Definitions

 BPs were first introduced in Ref.~\cite{mcclean_barren_2018}, where the source of the exponential suppression was identified to be the high expressivity of quantum circuits, which was termed as randomness-induced BP.
-Highly expressive circuits affect both gradient-free \cite{grad_free_BP} and gradient-based \cite{grad_based_BP} optimization approaches.
-Specifically, it was argued that random initialization of $\boldsymbol{\theta}$ for a given $W(\boldsymbol{\theta})$, which forms a 2-design, leads to a BP \cite{2design1, 2design2,mcclean_barren_2018}.
+This affects both gradient-free \cite{grad_free_BP} and gradient-based \cite{grad_based_BP} optimization approaches.
+Specifically, it was argued that random initialization of $\boldsymbol{\theta}$ for a given $W(\boldsymbol{\theta})$ such that it forms a 2-design \cite{2design1, 2design2,mcclean_barren_2018} leads to a BP.
 Cerezo \textit{et al.} \cite{cerezo_cost_2021} also studied BPs in shallow circuits and concluded that the quantum circuit with global measurement-based cost functions ($O$ acting on all qubits) can suffer from BPs regardless of depth.
-Such BPs can be mitigated by utilizing local observables and shallow-depth circuits.
-However, this may eliminate the quantum advantage.
-BPs have also been identified in the context of ML models based on tensor networks \cite{BP_tensor} and quantum circuits with high degree of entanglement \cite{BP_ent}.
+The reason behind this suppression is that a global cost function compares two states in an exponentially large Hilbert space, which may lead to an exponentially small overlap, unidentifiable given that the number of measurements available scales only as ${\rm poly}(n)$.
+While employing local cost functions in shallow circuits offers a BP mitigation strategy \cite{cerezo_cost_2021}, this approach risks eliminating potential quantum advantage.
+Specifically, since circuits limited to $\mathcal{O}(\log(n))$ layers are often classically simulable in polynomial time using tensor network techniques \cite{jozsa_SimulationQuantumCircuits_2006,leone_PracticalUsefulnessHardware_2022,cerezo_DoesProvableAbsence_2023}.
+BPs have also been identified in the context of tensor network-based machine-learning models \cite{BP_tensor} and quantum circuits with high amounts of entanglement \cite{BP_ent}.
 BPs are closely related to narrow gorges in a cost function landscape formed when the volumetric fraction of the parameter space below a certain value is exponentially suppressed.
-Rigorously, cost concentration is defined according to Ref.~\cite{arrasmith2022equivalence} as follows. \begin{definition} \rm {\bf (Cost concentration \& narrow gorges)}.
-The cost function defined for VQAs in Eq.~(\ref{eq:vqa_cost}) and QNNs in Eq.~(\ref{eq:qnn_cost}) exhibits cost concentration if
+Rigorously, \emph{cost concentration} is defined according to Ref.~\cite{arrasmith2022equivalence} as follows. \begin{definition} \rm {\bf (Cost concentration \& narrow gorges)}.
+The cost function defined for QNNs in Eq.~(\ref{eq:qnn_cost}) exhibits cost concentration if